-Together with a detailed statement, expert medical and country reports are likely to be the central building blocks for a successful case.
-Here we look at commissioning expert evidence to support your client’s trafficking and asylum claims.
-Particularly, we will consider how to find, fund and instruct the appropriate experts to prepare reports for your client’s case.
+Together with a detailed statement, expert medical and country reports are likely to be the central building blocks for a successful trafficking and asylum claim.
+Here we look at commissioning expert evidence to support your client’s case.
+Particularly, we will consider how to find, fund and instruct the appropriate experts to prepare these reports.

 Expert evidence can include: